 Stain Removal from Concrete Countertops

-- Stains that appear from strong acids like lemon juice, are actually spots where the concrete has become etched as the acid dissolved the cement and left carbonate deposits.
-These can not be removed without buffing or grinding away the damage and resealing the surface.
-If grinding and patching is required, it's best to hire a professional.
+- Stains that appear from strong acids, like lemon juice, are actually spots where the concrete has become etched as the acid dissolved the cement and left carbonate deposits.
+These cannot be removed without buffing or grinding away the damage and resealing the surface.
+If grinding and patching are required, it's best to hire a professional.